yvandermeer/django-environments/docs/index.rst

 |project|
 =========

-django-environments helps you manage different settings within a Django project, and easily select those settings from the command line or from WSGI, all with “maximum DRY™”.
+|project| helps you manage different settings within a Django project, and
+easily select those settings from the command line or from WSGI, all with “maximum DRY™”.

 On the command line, you specify your project and settings using environment variables and (mostly) :doc:`shell functions <usage/commands>`.
 When you